sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Relink File Extension](images/relinkFileExtension.png)

-### Notes
-Place the relink files in the same place as the original files.
-When selecting an image, select the image on the artboard rather than the image in the links panel.
+> **Warning**
-Missing linked files are not replaced.
+> Missing linked files are not replaced.
 Embedded files are also not possible.
+> Place the relink files in the same place as the original files.

+> **Note**
+> When selecting an image, select the image on the document rather than the image in the links panel.

 ### Requirements
 Illustrator CS4 or higher